-Credentials submitted by applicants to the MS in Medical Nutrition are evaluated by ASU Graduate Admissions and the Nutrition Program Graduate Committee.
-To ensure consideration for admission, all application materials should be received by the priority deadline of July 20th for fall admission and October 1st for spring admission.
-After these priority deadlines pass, a rolling admission will apply.
-If deadline dates fall on a weekend, then the deadline will be the first business day (typically Monday) after that date.
-Based upon the recommendation of the Graduate Committee, applicants will be recommended for admission to ASU Graduate Admissions by the Medical Nutrition admission committee...
+Credentials submitted by applicants to the MS in Medical Nutrition are evaluated by Graduate Admissions and the Nutrition Program Graduate Committee.
+To ensure consideration for admission, all application materials should be received by the final deadlines listed here.
+Based upon the recommendation of the Graduate Committee, applicants will be recommended for admission to Graduate Admissions by the Medical Nutrition admission committee.
 Notification of admission to the graduate program is usually given within two weeks of the application review.